UobinoPino/DTW-Accelerator/README.md

 ### Requirements

 - C++20 compatible compiler (GCC 10+, Clang 12+, MSVC 2019+)
-- CMake 3.20 or higher
+- CMake 3.26 or higher (between 3.26 and 4.0.0 if using Clion)
+- Python 3.10+ (Optional: for benchmarks and visualization)

 ```bash
 # Ubuntu/Debian